 With a strong curriculum, the SVP experience, and strong connections to Silicon Valley employers, SCU makes the most of its location to connect students and graduates to successful careers, no matter where they are located.
 With all this in mind, the Leavey School of Business’ rankings speak for themselves:

-- #1 in Career Outcomes and Academic Experience2
+- #1 in Career Outcomes2 and Academic Experience3

-- #2 for MBA grad employment in Big Tech Firms3
+- #2 for MBA grad employment in Big Tech Firms4

 Join Us at the Top: SCU’s Online MBA Program and Beyond

 Don’t wait to join rankings-leader Leavey School of Business and make your professional mark in nearby Silicon Valley and worldwide.
-With four in-demand online degrees—MBA program, MS in Business Analytics, MS in Finance and Analytics, and MS in Marketing—to choose from, Santa Clara University offers you multiple pathways to pursue your brightest business future.
+With four in-demand online degrees—Online MBA program, Online MS in Business Analytics, Online MS in Finance and Analytics, and Online MS in Marketing—to choose from, Santa Clara University offers you multiple pathways to pursue your brightest business future.

 - Retrieved August 31, 2022, from ziprecruiter.com/grad-report\